nick-schwarzenberg/network-tools/udp-tunnel.README.md

 # UDP Point-to-Point Tunnel

-A simple bash script to set up a network-layer point-to-point tunnel using the Linux kernel modules FOU ([foo-over-udp](https://lwn.net/Articles/614433/)) and IPIP (IP in IP) on a virtual TUN device.
+[udp-tunnel.sh](udp-tunnel.sh) is a simple bash script to set up a network-layer point-to-point tunnel using the Linux kernel modules FOU ([foo-over-udp](https://lwn.net/Articles/614433/)) and IPIP (IP in IP) on a virtual TUN device.
 This is useful for exchanging IPv4 packets between two machines or networks across a link that is only capable of carrying UDP payloads.

+The script [udp-tunnel-socat.sh](udp-tunnel-socat.sh) achieves essentially the same functionality in userspace using the network utility `socat`.
+This is useful where the Kernel modules are not available and high performance is not required.
+Also, the script creates only a temporary TUN device which is automatically removed on exit once SIGINT is received.
+This script is referred to throughout this document as “socat variant”.

 ## How it works